Worrying about your baby when he or she is sleeping is par for the course when you’re a parent.

 What’s unclear is how heavy the weighted blanket was, but we can assume it was heavy enough to pin the child down.
 It’s also worth noting that the blanket was homemade, loose and unregulated.

 Dreamland Baby’s product for infants is a sleep sack, not a blanket, and it is 10% of less of your baby’s body weight.
 A pilot study showed that these were safe at 20%.
-Models are available for babies aged 0 to 6 months, 6 to 12 months, and 12 to 24 months.
+Products are available for babies aged 0 to 6 months, 6 to 12 months, and 12 to 24 months and 24-26 months.

-Just to recap: Does the AAP recommend weighted blankets for babies?
-The answer to that is “no.”
+Does the AAP recommend weighted blankets for babies?
+Currently, they do not.

-Does the AAP recommend any kinds of blankets in babies’ cribs?
+Does the AAP recommend any type of blankets in the cribs?
 They do not, nor does the CDC.
-Weighted blankets, and blankets in general, can pose a danger to babies under 1 sleeping in their cribs.
+Loose weighted blankets, and blankets in general, can pose a danger to babies under 1 sleeping in their cribs.